-See Related: Best Things to do in Davenport, Iowa
+See Related: Things to Do in Davenport, Iowa

 10. Spend a Beer and Games Night at Backpocket Taproom

-The most exciting part of traveling for most travelers is exploring the city’s nightlife.
+Most travelers’ most exciting part of traveling is exploring the city’s nightlife.
 Dubuque has a long list of bars and clubs.
-But if you’re like me who isn’t a huge fan of huge crowds and loud noise, visit the Backpocket Taproom instead.
+But if you’re like me, who isn’t a huge fan of crowds and loud noise, visit the Backpocket Taproom instead.

 Backpocket Taproom is a beer place and an arcade in one.
-This “beercade” serves a wide variety of Iowa beers and oven-brick pizzas.
+This “beercade” serves various Iowa beers and oven-brick pizzas.
 Perfect for that retro-themed, chill night out!

 The place has a beer garden outside and a large arcade in the basement.
-It really offers a unique experience that you won’t find anywhere else.
-It also has plenty of spaces to relax in, like the tables in and out of the establishment.
+It offers a unique experience that you won’t find anywhere else.
+It also has plenty of spaces to relax, like the tables in and out of the establishment.

-Backpocket Taproom holds a trivia night every Tuesday, where you get a chance to win beers and other prizes for every correct answer.
+Backpocket Taproom holds a trivia night every Tuesday, where you can win beers and other prizes for every correct answer.
 What an interactive place, right?
 Of course, you also have the freedom to enjoy the arcade downstairs (at a very reasonable fee!).

-You can even bring your kids with you because who best enjoy arcades other than children?
-But they are only allowed in the place until 9 P.M.
-After that it’s party time!
+You can even bring your kids because who best enjoys arcades other than children?
+But they are only allowed there until 9 p.m.
+After that, it’s party time!

-See Related: 12 Best Things to Do in Ankeny, Iowa
+See Related: Things to Do in Ankeny, Iowa

 11. Enjoy a Grand Family Day at Grand Harbor Resort